gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve configuration settings for integration levels.
-Retrieve the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc.
+Use this API to get the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc.

 *Returned Response:*